 In a situation where an employee’s salary is equal to or less than the minimum exemption threshold, the tax will not be deducted.
 The same stands true even if the employee in question does not possess a PAN.

 This table below provides TDS on the salary slab:

 |4)||Rs.
 7,50,000 – Rs.
 10,00,000||15%|

 |5)||Rs.
 10,00,001 – Rs.
 12,50,000||20%|

 Salary is usually computed as CTC or Cost to Company, and it comprises two main elements, namely – salary and perquisites.
 Usually, perquisites or perks include benefits and facilities extended by an employer like fuel subsidy, travel expense, canteen, hotel expenses, etc.

-In other words, CTC includes – basic salary, house rent allowance, travel allowance, medical allowance, dearness allowance, special allowance, etc. So, based on the information employees can claim exemptions of tax on these following –
+In other words, CTC includes – a basic salary, house rent allowance, travel allowance, medical allowance, dearness allowance, special allowance, etc. So, based on the information employees can claim exemptions of tax on the following –

 Nonetheless, one can compute TDS on salaried income by following these basic steps –